Students in the Immersion Program will:

 Our program at a glance

-For the 2020/2021 school year, we have 16 classes; 4 classes for kindergarten, 2 each for grades one through sixth grade at Azevada Elementary School.
-Additionally, there are 2 seventh and 2 eighth grade class at Hopkins Jr. High School.
+For the 2021/2022 school year, we have 14 classes; 2 each for grades kindergarten through sixth grade at Azevada Elementary School.
+Starting in the 2021/2022 school year, due to limited space for MIP to grow at Azevada, 2 kindergarten and 2 first grade classes have started at nearby Blacow Elementary school.
+Additionally, there are 2 seventh and 2 eighth grade classes at Hopkins Jr. High School.
 We also have students enrolled at Mission San Jose High School.
-Starting in the 2021/2022 school year, due to limited space for MIP to grow at Azevada, 2 kindergarten and 2 first grade classes will move to nearby Blacow Elementary school.
-In total, there are about 450 children in the program.
+In total, there are over 600 children in the program.

 According to the latest survey of parents representing 69% of the children in the program, 73% of the families speak English, 15% speak Mandarin, and 9% speak Cantonese as their primary language at home.
 59% of the families surveyed also speak a second language in the home at least 10% of the time.
 Other languages spoken either as the primary or secondary language at home include Spanish, Taiwanese, Burmese, Vietnamese, Japanese, Gujarati, and American Sign Language.